erwindev/terraform-ansible-101/README.md

 ## Steps to Configure Server
 1. Install Ansible
 2. Go to `configure` folder
+3. Create an `inventory` file from `inventory.template`
-3. Get the IP of the target server and create `inventory` file
+4. Get the IP of the target server and add it in the `inventory` file
-4. Run the Ansible playbook `$ ansible-playbook -i inventory docker.yml`
+5. Run the Ansible playbook `$ ansible-playbook -i inventory docker.yml`